-Making a binding nomination generally binds the trustee of your super fund to pay the benefit to the beneficiaries you nominate.
-For a binding nomination to be valid you are required to have the nomination witnessed, and reconfirm the nomination every three years.
-Some funds now offer a non-lapsing ‘binding’ nomination, where the three year requirement does not apply.
+Making a binding death benefit nomination generally binds the trustee of your super fund to pay the benefit to the beneficiaries you nominate.
+For a binding death benefit nomination to be valid you are required to have the nomination witnessed, and to reconfirm the nomination every three years.
+Some funds now offer a non-lapsing ‘binding’ nomination, where the three-year requirement does not apply.
 This depends on the rules of the super fund.

-There may be tax payable on a super death benefit, depending on the circumstances of the beneficiary at that time.
+There may be tax payable on a super death benefit received, depending on the circumstances of the beneficiary at that time.